Fence Calculator

 Your Fence Estimate

-- Measure total fence length — walk the perimeter with a tape or measuring wheel.
-Include all sides — subtract gate openings separately after you have a total.
+- Measure total length — walk the perimeter with a tape or measuring wheel; subtract gate openings after.

 Breaking Down Fence Material Quantities

-A wood fence is three components: posts, rails, and pickets or boards.
-Posts anchor every 6 to 8 feet on center — 8 feet is the standard for most residential privacy fences and lines up with pre-built 8-foot panels.
-Rails run horizontally between posts, two per section for standard 6-foot privacy fencing and three rails for 8-foot tall fencing.
-Pickets attach vertically to the rails to form the fence face.
+A wood fence is three components: posts, rails, and pickets.
+Posts anchor every 6 to 8 feet on center — 8 feet is standard for residential privacy fencing and matches pre-built 8-foot panels.
+Rails run horizontally between posts, with roughly one rail per 24 inches of height (two rails for a 4-foot fence, three for a 6-foot, four for an 8-foot).
+Pickets attach vertically to form the face.

 Materials per 100 linear feet by fence style